 The Student Government Association (SGA) is the student body of Bunker Hill Community College.
 All registered students automatically become members of the Student Association by paying the required College fees.
 These fees help to fund all of the Student Activities and Athletics programs on campus, and we encourage you to participate in their programs and sponsored events.

 The Student Association Constitution empowers the SGA to represent all members of the student body.
 The SGA is an elected body of students that provides the opportunity to develop leadership skills.
 The College requires any student holding or seeking an elected or appointed position in the SGA to continue to make satisfactory academic progress.

 SGA members work in collaboration with the College administration to enhance the quality of student life on campus.
 SGA meetings are open and all students are encouraged to take part in the decision-making process.

 The Student Trustee and officers of the SGA are the elected representatives of the student body.
 Elected student officials are expected to be mature individuals who will responsibly fulfill the requirements of their position while maintaining a record of conduct and behavior that demonstrates integrity, civic responsibility and service to others.

 The SGA develops a proposed annual budget with the Director of Student Leadership and Engagement.
 The Dean of Students reviews the budget proposal.
-The College President approves the final SGA budget, which is funded with income derived from student fees.
+The College President approves the final SGA budget, which is funded with income from student fees.